 In order to avoid abuse of the system, landlords are generally permitted to require a letter from the tenant's doctor explaining the tenant is disabled by mental illness and how the emotional support animal is expected to mitigate this disability.

-Under federal law, you do not have to permit emotional support animals for anyone with a mental illness, only those who are disabled.
+Under federal law, you do not have to permit emotional support animals for everyone with a mental illness, only those who are disabled and have a mental illness.
+The mental illness must be in some way directly related to the disability.
 This might vary with state laws, so check with your attorney.
 According to the NIMH, 26.2% of adults in the U.S. suffer from a mental illness in any given year, but only 6% are severely mentally ill.
 So more than three quarters of those with a diagnosed mental illness are not disabled by that illness and would not qualify to use a service animal even if they would benefit from one.

 If the tenant has not yet gotten an emotional support animal, the landlord may be entitled to place restrictions on the size and breed of the animal.
 The landlord may be entitled to require the animal be spayed or neutered.
 Check with your state's Human Rights Commission or Attorney General for information on your state's laws concerning this.
 There are links to websites for every AG in the US in the service dog laws section of this site.